aws-samples/amazon-translate-enterprise-translation-solution/README.md

 To test the custom term upload functionality, we first create a PUT request in Postman.

-- Choose Add Request in Postman.
+- Choose <b>Add Request</b> in Postman.

-- Set the method type as PUT.
+- Set the method type as <b>PUT</b>.

 - Enter the API Gateway invoke URL.

-- Add /customterm to the end of the URL.
+- Add <i>/customterm</i> to the end of the URL.

-- On the Headers tab, add a new header key named x-api-key.
+- On the <b>Headers</b> tab, add a new header key named x-api-key.

-- Enter the admin API key value.
+- Enter the admin API key value (copied from API Gateway).

-- On the Body tab, change the format to binary and upload the custom term CSV file.A sample CSV file is provided under the /Resources folder.
+- On the Body tab, change the format to <b>binary</b> and upload the custom term CSV file.A sample CSV file is provided under the <i>/Resources</i> folder.

-- Call the API by choosing Send and verify the output.
+- Call the API by choosing <b>Send</b> and verify the output.

 <p align="center">
   <img src="Resources/ML-10275-image005.png" alt="Postman screen1" />
 </p>

-The API should run successfully with a message in the Body section of the response object saying “Custom term uploaded successfully”
+The API should run successfully with a message in the Body section of the response object saying “<i>Custom term uploaded successfully</i>”

-- On the Amazon Translate console, choose Custom Terminology in the navigation pane.
+- On the Amazon Translate console, choose <b>Custom Terminology</b> in the navigation pane.
 A custom terminology file should have been uploaded and is displayed in the terminology list.
-The file name syntax is the customer ID from the DynamoDB table for the selected API key followed by string _customterm_1.
+The file name syntax is the customer ID from the DynamoDB table for the selected API key followed by string <i>_customterm_1</i>.

 <p align="center">
   <img src="Resources/ML-10275-image007.png" alt="Postman screen1" />